-Most professional lorry and bus drivers must complete 35 hours of periodic training every 5 years to maintain their Driver Certificate of Professional Competence qualification.
-This is evidenced by a Driver CPC card.
+Most professional lorry and bus drivers must complete 35 hours of periodic training every 5 years to keep their Driver CPC qualification.

+Your Driver CPC card is proof that you’ve done the training.
 The card is sometimes called a ‘driver qualification card’ or ‘DQC’.

 As well as classroom-based training, training is available remotely from commercial providers, via online video platforms.